 The Digital Museum

-In the event the actual exhibitions of the Museum are closed, the Museum can still be experienced digitally through various performances and media guides.
+In the event the actual exhibitions of the Museum are closed, the Museum can still be experienced digitally through various presentations and guides.
 The Digital Museum is a concept that extends the museum experience as such also to those who may not have the opportunity to visit the Museum physically.
 Digital material is also available during your museum visit, should you like to deepen your knowledge of the history of Fiskars Ironworks.

 Discover the cultural heritage of Europe via the Internet.
 At europeana.eu you can find memories relating to the Fiskars Ironworks collected in connection with the 70th anniversary of the Museum.